 The ESERO Space Goes To School program brings real Space Industry professionals to your classroom via videoconference, for FREE!
 Your students will have a chance to learn from these experts and to engage with them.

-Our program for Space Week is now complete.
-Our Science Week programme will open for registration soon.
+Our Space Week program registration is now open.
 These talks are designed to show students how varied the paths that lead to a STEM career in Space can be, and to assure them that they too can have an amazing career in this industry.

 Speakers are available to book for 30 minute online slots allowing for student Q&A time.
 Please note – as these connections will take place online you will need a strong WiFi connection.
 This programme is extremely popular and spaces fill up fast.
 To avoid disappointment and to be in with the best possible chance of securing a speaker for your class, we highly recommend you book early when programmes are announced.

 Aoife Murphy is graduating this year from Technological University Dublin, formerly Dublin Institute of Technology, with a BE (Hons) focused in Mechanical Engineering.
 In 2018, she took part in ESA Academy’s Ladybird Guide to Spacecraft Operations Training Course in ESEC-Galaxia in Belgium.
 This summer, she took part in the first ever online Interactive Space Program (ISP) with the International Space University.
 She has also been recently accepted onto the Space Studies Program with the International Space University.
 Aoife would like to share how she became passionate about space, her journey so far, her experience with the ESA course and the International Space University, as well as how she intends to continue pursuing a career in the space sector.